Alejogb1/job-board/blog-data/how-can-i-calculate-wind-direction-means-using-the-timeaverage-function-in-openair.md

 id: "how-can-i-calculate-wind-direction-means-using-the-timeaverage-function-in-openair"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 It's a common challenge, and I've seen this pop up multiple times over the years, especially when working with atmospheric data.
 Calculating mean wind directions can be a bit trickier than averaging, say, temperature, due to the cyclical nature of angles.
 Directly averaging degrees can lead to misleading results, like averaging 1 degree and 359 degrees to 180 degrees, which is obviously not the desired outcome.
 Openair's `timeAverage` function is powerful, but you need to handle wind direction carefully.
 The core issue is transforming angular data into cartesian components before averaging and then converting them back.
 Let me explain the process I typically follow, drawing from a project I worked on about five years back analyzing regional wind patterns across multiple weather stations.

 First, we aren't going to average the direction values directly.
-Instead, we’ll break each wind direction down into its *eastward (u)* and *northward (v)* components.
+Instead, we’ll break each wind direction down into its _eastward (u)_ and _northward (v)_ components.
 This effectively moves us from polar coordinates to cartesian coordinates, where averaging makes perfect sense.
-You remember your trigonometry, I’m sure—if the wind direction is `θ` (in degrees), and we are considering it as blowing *from* that direction, then:
+You remember your trigonometry, I’m sure—if the wind direction is `θ` (in degrees), and we are considering it as blowing _from_ that direction, then:

-*  `u = -sin(θ * π/180)`
+- `u = -sin(θ * π/180)`
-* `v = -cos(θ * π/180)`
+- `v = -cos(θ * π/180)`

-Notice the minus signs; we are converting a direction *from* to a direction *to*, which is necessary when working with wind vectors.
+Notice the minus signs; we are converting a direction _from_ to a direction _to_, which is necessary when working with wind vectors.
 Now, we can safely average these 'u' and 'v' components over our desired time interval.
 Once we have the mean eastward (`u_mean`) and mean northward (`v_mean`) components, we just need to reverse the process to get the average wind direction.
 This will involve using `atan2(u_mean, v_mean)` which handles quadrant issues properly (unlike `atan`).
 Finally, we convert this back from radians to degrees.

 The whole process is then:

-1. Convert wind direction (degrees) to *u* and *v* components.
+1. Convert wind direction (degrees) to _u_ and _v_ components.
-2. Average the *u* and *v* components over the desired time period using `timeAverage`.
+2. Average the _u_ and _v_ components over the desired time period using `timeAverage`.
-3. Convert the average *u* and *v* components back to a mean wind direction (degrees).
+3. Convert the average _u_ and _v_ components back to a mean wind direction (degrees).

 Here's the first code snippet illustrating this.
 Assume that my data is stored in `my_data`, with ‘ws’ representing wind speed and 'wd' representing wind direction.